• Skip to primary navigation

 Restrictions Are Turned On

-Don’t Have a Computer
+I Don’t Have a Computer to Restore My iPad

 Without a computer, the only option is to complete a restore the iPad itself.
-If that isn’t possible you will need to borrow a computer or book a visit to an Apple Service Provider.
+If that isn’t possible, you will need to borrow a computer or book a visit to an Apple Service Provider.

 Common Recovery Problems